 Our client’s request

-The CEO of ePermitTest tasked SteelKiwi with improving his existing service. ePermitTest prepares teenagers in the US to take their driver’s permit test.
+The CEO of ePermitTest tasked SteelKiwi with improving his existing service. ePermitTest prepares Americans to take their driver’s permit test.
 Our customer came to us with part of his project and asked us to make it better in terms of both the code and the user experience.